ihsan292292/Settyl/README.md

 10. **Deployment**:
     - The model and API were deployed using ngrok, enabling the model to be accessible via a public URL for real-world usage.

-These techniques collectively contributed to the development, training, and deployment of the text classification model, ensuring its robustness and usability in practical applications.